Materials used for matting & framing my gelatin silver prints

 I have selected high-quality matting and framing components that aesthetically complement my work.
 Additionally, the materials selected adhere to the highest archival standards.

 Prints are affixed to a 4-ply Crescent RagMat Museum archival mat board using Lineco "See-Thru" Mounting Strips.
 These strips are made from conservation-quality archival polyester that is attached to acid-free paper.
 This allows for the print to be securely positioned on the mat board without any adhesive coming into contact with it.
 The print is then double-overmatted using the same Crescent RagMat Museum mat board material to achieve an elegant and impactful presentation, as seen in the example image on this page.
 Crescent RagMat Museum mat boards are designed for conservation and preservation, are acid-free and are made from 100% cotton.
-On the back of the mat board, I affix an additional black 4-ply PaperMat Decorative Mat board, featuring an acid-free alkaline reserve of 3-5%, to further support and protect the artwork.

 The matted print is then framed in a gallery-quality, low-profile Nielsen black anodised aluminium frame with Tru Vue Optimum Museum Acrylic.
 This glazing material is the best available and the choice of many leading museums worldwide.
 It provides 99% UV protection, is anti-reflective and shatter-resistant, and is significantly lighter than glass.
 The frame is finished with a heavy-duty hanging wire installed and ready for display.